-At this time of year chile roasting festivals of all sizes are taking place all over New Mexico, the Southwest and across the US.
-As I sit here in my London kitchen, rain coming down and cool September air circling through the open door, I too am celebrating with the smell of freshly roasted Hatch Green Chiles, famously from Hatch, New Mexico wafting through the room.
-Chiles which I grew from seed in little pots that I walked around my garden trailing after the sunshine.
-Chile plants that I would put out into the garden during the day and pull in at night so they wouldn’t catch cold.
+At this time of year chilli (spelled chile when in the Land of Enchantment) roasting festivals of all sizes are taking place all over New Mexico, the Southwest and across the US.
+As I sit here in my London kitchen, rain coming down and cool September air circling through the open door, I too am celebrating with the smell of freshly roasted Hatch Green Chillies, famously from Hatch, New Mexico wafting through the room.
+Chillies which I grew from seed in little pots that I walked around my garden trailing after the sunshine.
+Chilli plants that I would put out into the garden during the day and pull in at night so they wouldn’t catch cold.
 Plants that I walked over to my neighbours house to watch the week we went away, despite the fact she was also coming over to water the plants.
 Plants that I tended to like others would a pet, in hopes that one afternoon, I would pluck their fruits, roast them, and freeze them for use this winter.

 Now, in my head I had predicted I would have hoards of them, enough to share to all my neighbours.
 The reality is, I have seven in total.
 Not enough for more than a taste.
 But my kitchen is still filled with the smell that transports me back to North Forth Street on a sunny September day; nose tingling with delight from smoky, sharp the smell in the air, ears filled with the humming sound of the metal tumblers spinning round, filled with chilles.
 My mouth salivating, and the idea of a smothered breakfast burrito the only thing I could possibly think about.

-Though disappointed by the size of the crop this year, I also know that this is only the beginning of my life with chile babies, as I lovingly referred to them as this summer.
-And from what I’ve read, 2nd year chiles produce much more fruit.
+Though disappointed by the size of the crop this year, I also know that this is only the beginning of my life with chilli babies, as I lovingly referred to them as this summer.
+And from what I’ve read, 2nd year chillies produce much more fruit.
 I can only hope for a repetition of the usually hot New Mexican-like summer we had this year.

 Here’s what I started with again, like I said not many.